-Postal promotion versus online
+Postal versus Online

-In the "good old days" (around 2005 - remember then?), 90% of promotion was done via the trusty postal service.
+In the "good old days" (around 2005 - remember then?), 90% of cold-call promotion was done via the trusty postal service.
 Nowadays, the figure is closer to 30% - but since online promotion is usually a matter of trying to direct the publisher or label to a website where your work is available, and as that is dealt with on another section of this site under "Putting Your Songs On The Web", this article will deal mainly with non-online promotion.

 So why should I not go straight to that article?